-If a Caucus Chair position is vacant, the remaining officers and/or members of the caucus shall call for an election within thirty (30) days of said vacancy.
+If a Caucus Chair position is vacant, the remaining officers and/or members of the caucus shall call for an election within thirty (30) days of the said vacancy.
 If an election is not called within 30 days, then the vacancy shall be filled as outlined in Article V, Section 6.4.

 Section 4.1.
 Caucus Elections.

-Members of the New York State Young Democrats shall elect at the biennial State Convention a Caucus Chair for each of the Caucuses named in Section 1 of this article, who shall be a member of said caucus and shall serve until the following State Convention or until their successors are elected and installed.
+Members of the New York State Young Democrats shall elect at the biennial State Convention a Caucus Chair for each of the Caucuses named in Section 1 of this article, who shall be a member of the said caucus and shall serve until the following State Convention or until their successors are elected and installed.
 Caucus chairs shall be elected by a simple majority of those present.